Skip advert

 Materials and build quality

-Replacing the gloss-black trim on the centre console around the drive selector with a brushed-silver finish will help with the durability of the Mokka’s interior, which should keep it looking its best for longer.
-Elsewhere in the cabin there are plenty of hard plastics, but there are different materials used that help to break up the generally grey look to the interior.
+Rather than going down the scratch-prone plastic route for the centre console around the drive selector, Vauxhall has opted for a brushed-silver finish, and this will undoubtedly help to improve the durability of the Mokka’s interior.
+Elsewhere in the cabin there are plenty of hard surfaces, but different materials are used to help break up an otherwise generally grey appearance.

 Infotainment, sat-nav and stereo

-All versions of the Mokka come with a 10-inch touchscreen and 10-inch digital driver’s display as part of the firm’s Pure Panel layout.
+All versions of the Mokka come with a 10-inch touchscreen and a 10-inch digital driver’s display as part of the firm’s Pure Panel layout.
 This is designed so that the two displays line up side by side to look like one large screen that stretches across the width of the dashboard.
-However, only the top-spec Ultimate trim has sat-nav included – wireless Apple CarPlay and Android Auto are available on lower specifications, though.
+Only the top-spec Ultimate trim has sat-nav included, but Apple CarPlay and Android Auto are available on every specification.

 Skip advert